Old East Dallas, Dallas

-Old East Dallas is a community consisting of several neighborhoods in east Dallas, Texas, (USA).
+Old East Dallas is a historic community consisting of several neighborhoods in east Dallas, Texas, (USA).
 In 1890, the city was annexed into Dallas, making Dallas the largest city in Texas.
 Contrary to what its name implies, East Dallas is rich with culture both old and new; after the annexation, entrepreneurs and creatives occupied then shabby warehouses, turning them into clubs and venues, bringing culture and many social scenes that still thrive today in what is now Deep Ellum, among other neighborhoods of this district.